netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_appfw_wsdl_module.rst

       - Default:

         *False*
-      - If true the underlying NITRO API calls made by the module will be proxied through a MAS node to the target Netscaler instance.
+      - If true the underlying NITRO API calls made by the module will be proxied through a Citrix ADM node to the target Citrix ADC instance.

         When true you must also define the following options: ``nitro_auth_token``, ``instance_ip``.
     * - name